sashadb/data-entry-tool/README.md

 # Data Entry Tool for Leaflet maps with Google Sheets

-This is a mapping tool to make geocoding and entering points into DataVizForAll leaflet maps and story maps with google sheets.
+This is a mapping tool to make geocoding and entering points into DataVizForAll leaflet maps and story maps with Google Sheets.

 To use the tool follow the link: https://sashadb.github.io/data-entry-tool/